Published on January 11th, 2019 | by Joseph McKay

 “You will always be someone that impacted the sport in so many different ways.
 You took me under your wing as soon as I got on tour and to this day you have been someone I literally just look forward to seeing… I just want you to know that today isn’t only a sad day for you and your team, it’s a sad day for the sport and everyone you’ve had an impact on.”

 Murray may feel disheartened as he has watched Federer, Nadal and Djokovic all come back from serious injury lay-offs and return their peak levels.
-Who know how many Slam titles he would have won in a time less blessed with amazing talents in the men’s game?
+Who knows how many Slam titles he would have won in a time less blessed with amazing talents in the men’s game?

 We will never know, but what I will never forget is sitting in a park in Scotland in 2013 watching his final against Djokovic – I used up my whole data plan on my phone in one sitting.
 The cheers at our work summer party and the unity that you brought to Scotland – and the rest of the UK.